By Kelly Bay of Beer and Junk

 About the Author

-Kelly Bay is a wife, mom, business owner and all around boss lady.
-In her spare time, she enjoys writing, day drinking and not cleaning her house.
-Read more of her thoughts on friendship, parenting, work and not losing your effing mind at Beer and Junk or on Facebook.
+Kelly Bay is a mom, wife, business owner and all around boss lady.
+In her free time she enjoys writing, day drinking and not cleaning her house.
+She has been published on She is Fierce, Sammiches and Psych Meds and Scary Mommy.
+Read more of her thoughts on parenting, raising strong girls, mindfulness and finding joy in the chaos at www.beerandjunk.com.
+Kelly can be found on Facebook and Pinterest.